Professor of Theatre and Performance

 Nadine Holdsworth joined the department at Warwick in 2000 and served as Head of Department from 2009-2014.
 Whilst at Warwick Nadine has designed modules that address her interests in twentieth and twenty-first century political theatres and contemporary theatre and theories of identity, particularly in relation to nation, gender, ethnicity and globalization.
 She also supervises students undertaking practical projects, research topics and MA and PhD research.

-Nadine's recent publications include Joan Littlewood’s Theatre (2011), Theatre & Nation (2010) and the edited collections Theatre and National Identity: Re-Imagining Conceptions of Nation (2014).
-She is currently working on the role of theatre in the navy as part of an AHRC-funded project Amateur Dramatics: Crafting Communities in Time and Space and developing a monograph on British theatre and social abjection.
+Nadine's recent publications include Theatre and National Identity: Re-Imagining Conceptions of Nation (Routledge, 2014) Joan Littlewood’s Theatre (CUP, 2011), Theatre & Nation (Palgrave 2010) and a special issue of Contemporary Theatre Review, 'Theatre, Performance and the Amateur Turn' co-edited with Jane Milling and Helen Nicholson.
+She is currently co-writing a monograph on The Ecologies of Amateur Theatre, an outcome of the AHRC-funded project Amateur Dramatics: Crafting Communities in Time and Space and developing a monograph on British theatre and social abjection.

 Nadine's research has two distinct, but sometimes interconnected strands in Twentieth Century popular theatre practitioners and theatre and national identities in England, Scotland, Wales and Northern Ireland.
 She has conducted a significant amount of research on John McGrath and edited Naked Thoughts that Roam About (Nick Hern, 2002), a selection of McGrath's writings on theatre that was shortlisted for the 2002 Theatre Book Prize, and edited and introduced a collection of McGrath's plays in Plays for England (Exeter University Press, 2005).